Forget Topgolf and glow golf.

 The only way to play 'real' golf at night is to do it under the lights.
-Playing golf after dark has always been a novelty.
-Especially at major professional events.
+Playing golf after dark has always been a novelty, but the Emirates Golf Club in Dubai is becoming a night golf hub, of sorts, for professional tournaments.

 This sort of gimmick was a regular thing during golf's glory days under Tiger Woods.
 Remember when the Monday night golf matches involving Tiger, Phil, Sergio, Annika and others at the Battle at Bighorn (2000-2002) and the Battle at the Bridges (2003-05) were must-see TV in southern California?

 I've always had an affinity for playing night golf.
 It's fun and different.
 Two of my most memorable rounds have been under the lights.
-When my two children were very young, we spent a vacation at Orange Lake Resort in Kissimmee, Fla., home to multiple courses, including Legends Walk , a unique par-3, 1,581-yard walking course.
+When my two children were very young, we spent a vacation at Orange Lake Resort in Kissimmee, Fla., home to multiple courses, including Legends Walk, a unique par-3, 1,581-yard walking course lit for night play.
 Very few golf shots were played, but everybody had a great time.
 I remember my daughter playing in a bunker like it was a sand box.

 A few places have tried and failed.
 The Twin Pines Golf Course in Cedar Rapids, Iowa, installed lights way back in 1965 on its 3,012-yard back nine.
 Unfortunately, the lights went dark in 1995 after it was determined the cost to upgrade the system was insurmountable.
-Europe's first night-lit course, the La Dama de Noche Golf Club in Spain, had a run from 1991 until last year.
-The par-3 course will be replaced by a new golf school instead.
+Europe's first night-lit course, the La Dama de Noche Golf Club in Spain, had a run from 1991 until 2017.
+The par-3 course was replaced by a new golf school instead.

 The Par-3 Course at Crosswinds Golf Club in Savannah, Ga. still has lights, but turned them off several years ago after maintenance issues.
 I recall a course in mid-Michigan adding lights years ago, but it quickly vanished.
 Ouch.
 Smaller facilities such as the Island Golf Center in Fort Walton Beach, Fla., and the Dominguez Hills Golf Course in SoCal have gone dark in recent years as well.

 That doesn't mean night owls should give up the chase.
-They can still play golf under the lights in at least 21 states across America.
-I've scoured the Golf Advisor database to find more night-lit facilities than I ever imagined - 56 in America and another 20 internationally.
+They can still play golf under the lights in at least 23 states across America.
+I've scoured the Golf Advisor database to find more night-lit facilities than I ever imagined - 65 total (64 public) in America and another 22 internationally.
 I'm sure I missed a few, too.
-Obviously, California (12), Florida (nine) and Texas (eight) lead the way.
+Obviously, California (13), Florida (10) and Texas (nine) lead the way.
 Surprisingly, cold-weather climates like New York, Pennsylvania and Illinois boast at least two apiece.

 Now here's the kicker: All but one in America - the Beacon Lakes Golf Club in Dickinson, Texas - and a few on foreign soil are executive courses.
 Because par-3 facilities attract a wide range of golfers - from beginners to couples and players who only come for the swing oil - reviews on Golf Advisor can be decidedly mixed.
 But it's unwise to dismiss these facilities so easily.
 After all, Tiger Woods got his start at an executive municipal course in SoCal adorned with lights and noted architects like Tom Doak and the late Bob Cupp have designed a few of them.
 For each facility, I've quoted a relevant Golf Advisor review to offer a sense of what other golfers think of the place.
 To help you find them, I've separated them by region and by state, followed by international options.